fractalrobotics/Fractal-5-Pro/README.md

 Dozens of potential customers were interviewed to determine 3D printing needs, budgets, and expectations across different industries.
 This process helped inform and focus design decisions.

-**🔑Key Customer Needs Translated to Design Decisions** Our response to the customer interviews was to design a product that addressed the shortfalls of 3-axis FDM while still being intuitive and accessible.
+**🔑Key Customer Needs Translated to Design Decisions**

+Our response to the customer interviews was to design an accessible product that addressed the shortfalls of 3-axis FDM while still being easy to use.

   - Control over orthotropic strength, less waste material, reduced post-processing risk ➡️ 5-Axis
   - Ease of maintenance, clean setup ➡️ FDM, removable build surface, full-size front and side doors